Joshua M. Pasek

 Faculty Associate, CPS

-Associate Professor, LSA Communication Studies
+Associate Professor, LSA Communication And Media

 - White, Katherine, Joshua M. Pasek, Achamyeleh Gebremariam, Dana Lewis, Weston Nordgren, James Wedding, Ashley Garrity, Emily Hirschfeld, an, et al. Forthcoming.
 "Motivations for Participation in an Online Social Media Community for Diabetes."
 Journal of Diabetes Science and Technology